Hilbert Curve Projection Distance for Distribution Comparison: Experiments

+We set $n=200$, $d=50$.
 Given different $\theta$'s, we generate different samples and calculate the distance between the two sample sets under different metrics.
-Figure~\ref{fig:simu2}(a) shows the averaged distance in one hundred trials.
-Taking the true Wasserstein distance between the two Gaussian densities as a benchmark,\footnote{$\text{W}_2(\mathcal{N}_{d}\left(\bm{0}_d, \bm{\Sigma}_{X}\right),\mathcal{N}_{d}\left(\bm{0}_d, \bm{\Sigma}_{Y}\right))=\text{tr}(\bm{\Sigma}_{X}+\bm{\Sigma}_{Y}-2(\bm{\Sigma}_{X}^{\frac{1}{2}}\bm{\Sigma}_{Y}\bm{\Sigma}_{X}^{\frac{1}{2}})^{\frac{1}{2}})^{\frac{1}{2}}$} we observe that most of the metrics considered here suffer from the curse-of-dimensionality, i.e., their distances are not sensitive to the parameter $\theta$.
-Among these methods, the PRW and our PRHCP are the only two that provide reasonable distances --- they perform similarly as the true Wasserstein distance, while the latter computes much faster than the former.
-In the aspect of efficiency, we compare the CPU time for different methods using the aforementioned setting.
-Figure~\ref{fig:simu2}(b) shows the CPU time (in seconds) versus different $n$'s.
-Our HCP requires significantly less time than all the competitors, and its two variants are at least comparable to other distances in runtime.
-Moreover, the time for our methods, including the HCP distance and its variants, is approximately linear to $n$.
-In summary, the above experimental results validate the potential of the HCP distance and its variants in dealing with large-scale high-dimensional data.
+Fig.~\ref{fig:simu1} shows the averaged distance in 100 trials.
+Taking the true Wasserstein distance between the two Gaussian densities as a benchmark, $\text{W}_2(\mathcal{N}_{d}\left(\bm{0}_d, \bm{\Sigma}_{X}\right),\mathcal{N}_{d}\left(\bm{0}_d, \bm{\Sigma}_{Y}\right))=\text{tr}(\bm{\Sigma}_{X}+\bm{\Sigma}_{Y}-2(\bm{\Sigma}_{X}^{\frac{1}{2}}\bm{\Sigma}_{Y}\bm{\Sigma}_{X}^{\frac{1}{2}})^{\frac{1}{2}})^{\frac{1}{2}}$, we observe that most of the metrics, including our HCP distance, suffer from the curse-of-dimensionality or lack of robustness to noise, i.e., their distances are not sensitive to the parameter $\theta$.
+Among these metrics, the PRW distance and our PRHCP distance are the only two that provide reasonable distances --- they perform similarly as the true Wasserstein distance.
+In other words, although the HCP distance suffers from the curse-of-dimensionality, this problem can be mitigated by combining the HCP distance with the subspace projection strategy, leading to the PRHCP distance.
+Besides the comparison on the effectiveness, we also compare the CPU time for different metrics.
+Fig.~\ref{fig:time} shows the CPU time (in seconds) versus different $n$'s.
+The time for our methods, including the HCP distance and its variants, is approximately linear to $n$.
+Compared to other metrics, our HCP requires significantly less time than all the competitors, and its two variants are at least comparable to other distances in runtime.
+Especially, our PRHCP distance works as well as the PRW distance does in high-dimensional scenarios, but its runtime is much less than the PRW distance's runtime, which demonstrates its superiority on both effectiveness and efficiency.

+Additionally, we consider a synthetic example to demonstrate the empirical sample complexity of the proposed distances.
+We generate two samples of size $n$ from the standard $d$-dimensional Gaussian distributions and we calculate the distances between these two samples w.r.t. different distance metrics.
+Fig.~\ref{fig:iprhcp2} shows the average distances versus $n$ for $d=2$ and $20$, respectively.
+We observe that when $d=20$, the Wasserstein distance and the HCP distance converge slowly as expected, while SW, IPRHCP, and PRHCP converge much faster.
+In the aspect of the empirical sample complexity, the slope of the curves indicates that our HCP distance is comparable to the Wasserstein distance, and our IPRHCP and PRHCP distances are comparable to the SW distance.